gpestana/notes/talks/everyone_is_naked/README.md

 maintain only partial view of the network topology and its resources.
-From here stems the tension between efficiency and scalability and privacy in P2P systems: while maintaining a partial view of the network and delegating work to other peers helps with scalability and efficiency, it also requires users to discloses interests and personal private information.
+From here stems the tension between efficiency and scalability and privacy in P2P systems: while maintaining a partial view of the network and delegating work to other peers helps with scalability and efficiency, it also requires users to disclose interests and personal private information.
 Current techniques and tools to enhance privacy in P2P networks work only to alleviate that tension by decoupling user interests from peer behaviour and providing plausible deniability to users (e.g. "I'm storing or relaying content but I had no idea about it" or “I'm performing this request by delegation.
 I'm not the request initiator and I don't even know his identity").
-However, privacy preserving P2P protocols will be definition require more work and resources and be less scalable and performant than its leaking counterparts.
+However, privacy preserving P2P protocols will by definition require more work and resources and be less scalable and performant than its leaking counterparts.
 This fact seems unavoidable based on the recent research and privacy preserving engineering.